Guide written by:

 - Water maintenance

-In order to choose the right hot tub, take note of the following:
+In order to choose the perfect hot tub for you, be sure to take note of the following:

-- Available options: bubble blowers for relaxation, massaging water jets, etc.
+- Available options: relaxing bubble blowers, massaging water jets, etc.

 - Accessories such as trays, steps, cup holders and head rests.